I was brought up to politely dismiss other people's faith.

 Red Sun in Morning

-I type in the dark, fingers missing keys, as my daughter sleeps in shadowy futon couch bed in the corner of my study; a grown woman planning her big move to the west coast of the United States.
+I type in the dark, fingers missing keys, as my daughter sleeps in a shadowy futon couch bed in the corner of my study; a grown woman planning her big move to the west coast of the United States.
 Today she turns 21.
 The first fall without my Mom.
 She has passed away.
-Passe Compose.
-When … Continue reading Red Sun in Morning
+Passe Compose. … Continue reading Red Sun in Morning

 Mama – Last Word